 Pyper’s style of writing seems distilled in The Residence.
 Subtle and spare, menacing and atmospheric.
 Scene after scene will have you nervously looking over your shoulder as you read.
 Exactly what you want when reading horror.

 The Residence has so many scenes that have stayed with me.
 Like Jane and Franklin’s wedding day.
 It’s the morning of the ceremony and Jane is upstairs, sobbing.
 Is it pre-wedding jitters or perhaps a visit from a childhood friend?
 Sir is pleased with their union – Franklin will deliver them, he says.
 To what?
 Ultimate power, of course.
 Who is more powerful than the President of the United States?
 This is the first time Sir has appeared in human form and Jane can’t handle it.
 “The thing’s indifference to her horror compounded her horror” is a terrifying line in an outrageously frightening scene.

 I wake up every morning in a house that was built by slaves.— First Lady Michelle Obama, 2016

 The issue of slavery in the United States is a minor theme in this book.
-President Franklin struggles with his responsibility and his power, trying to balance what is right with political implications.
+President Pierce struggles with his responsibility and his power, trying to balance what is right with political implications.
 In the White House he comes face-to-face with the slaves who built the residence and now haunt it.
 They add to the atmosphere of dread and get the reader thinking about the origins of the US and the horror of slavery.